tomwiddows/react-game/README.md

 |https://owumaro.github.io/text-stroke-generator/| Website for styling text with a solid outline using text-shadow rule|
 |https://www.w3schools.com/graphics/canvas_text.asp| Info on adding text to canvas|
 |https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView| Used to scroll to fit canvas at start of each game|

+## Acknowledgements

+- I would like to thank my Code Institute mentor, Sheryl Goldberg for supporting me through the multiple Slack Huddles leading up to the deadline.
+Sheryl helped a lot with early bug fixes.
+- I would like to thank my Code Institute tutor, Jessica for our weekly stand-up meetings
+- I would like to thank COde Institute as a whole for the opportunity to learn many useful skills and for providing a pathway into web development.